gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 1. The traffic enters the hub VPC from the hub transit gateway attachment through a network interface.
 1. The interface's associated route table sends it to a NAT gateway.

+The following diagram shows traffic from a spoke VPC as it enters the hub:

 {% include figure
   popup=true